Divided Memories and Reconciliation

 Writing recently in Asia-Pacific Review, Daniel Sneider describes how World War II era events are depicted differently in history textbooks in China and Japan.

 Divided Memories now available in paperback and electronic formatShorenstein APARC Announcement

 Divided Memories, Shorenstein APARC's groundbreaking study of textbook depictions of World War Two, is now available in paperback and electronic (Kindle) format.

-In lead-up to election, former Japanese PM promoting revisionist agendaShorenstein APARC in the news: The Telegraph on December 9, 2012
+In lead-up to election, former Japanese PM promoting revisionist agendaShorenstein APARC News

 Many consider Japan's former Prime Minister Shinzo Abe to have a good chance of winning the country's December 16 general election.
 Daniel Sneider spoke recently to the Telegraph about the revisionist agenda Abe has been promoting during his campaign.